Wednesday, June 28, 2023

 Why Analytical and Inquisitive as Personalities?
 Partly because it's one of Divided heroes' few benefits - taking a 10/8/6 and 6/8/10 combo keeps your status dice solid at least most of the time.
 The "civilian" persona she displays is more thoughtful and cautious than the ones her heroic gestalts display in action, but they're still driven by a desire to pry into things others might want to keep concealed.

 What about her Powers and Qualities?
 As said, her "Shapeshifting" is mostly mental, although her inhuman control over her body language, musculature and voice let her adopt a wide variety of nearly impenetrable disguises.
 While she can't turn herself into inanimate objects or animals, she can impersonate many humans with a bit of help from her own Inventions and a bit of prep time.
 Her unique mental architecture is hard on telepaths and other psychics to get a good "read" on as well.
-Her Intuition is also derived from the analysis and insight of hundreds, possibly thousands of compartmentalized intelligences piggybacking on her sensorium at all times.
+Intuition is also derived from the analysis and insight of hundreds, possibly thousands of compartmentalized intelligences piggybacking on her sensorium at all times.

 When her Gearhead form is active, she's at her best with her Inventions and gains both Wall-Crawling and Swinging as separate Powers, which is still her using various technological tools to navigate the environment.
 Her Untouchable form concentrates her mental effort on maximizing her Speed and Agility to inhuman levels, as well as improving mobility through Leaping.
 When hard-pressed, Unstoppable form works the same wonders with her Strength and durability, letting her trade shots with physical powerhouses that could ordinarily crush her like a bug.

 Her Qualities are more static, with Investigation and Criminal Underworld Info reflecting her crimefighting obsession, Close Combat her intensive self-training and eclectic mix of fighting styles, and Technology her skill at using her own custom tools and countering security measures.
 The Social Chameleon roleplaying Quality reflects her talent at adopting other personas and infiltrating different groups in disguise, and could partially fill in for any of the social traits she couldn't get access to through her build.
-There's a personality in her head for most situations, the trick is dredging up teh most suitable one for the moment.
+There's a personality in her head for most situations, the trick is dredging up the most suitable one for the moment.
 She's also very good at languages and accents, although her vocabulary isn't as deep as a real native speaker and struggles with specialized subjects and some shibboleths.

 _____________________________________________________________________________